philectron/lil-lisp/README.md

 $ doctest --verbose ./Main.Test.hs | less
 ```

 This will output the detailed content of tests, along with our descriptions of the tests, the expected outputs, and the outputs.
-The whole output is paged with `less` pager for convenience
+The whole output is paged with `less` pager for convenience.

 ##### 3.2.
 To manually test our program yourself